 There are several different types of tooth cracks, each requiring a different treatment method.
 For the purposes of this article, we’ll discuss the most common types of tooth cracks and how each can be repaired.

 Craze lines are teeny, tiny cracks in the enamel of teeth.
 They can be caused by anything from mouth piercings to biting your nails to simple wear and tear.
-Most craze lines don’t cause any pain and can’t even really be seen unless the teeth are stained.
+Most craze lines don’t cause any pain.

 Treating craze lines is unnecessary unless they become large or painful over time.
 Whitening treatments can help reduce the appearance of some craze lines, while others may require porcelain veneers to cover up.